diem/website/website/blog/2019-11-15-5-months-and-growing-strong.md

 - 1 API
 - 11 clients

 We want to say a very big thank you to all the developers in the community for all the hard work.
-We're thrilled to be part of such a passionate community!
+We’re thrilled to be part of such a passionate community!

 ## Building involvement in Libra Core